-SUSAN HARRIS, Managing Editor of Good Gardening Videos, is a garden writer and teacher in the Washington, DC area.
+SUSAN HARRIS, founder and editor of Good Gardening Videos, is a garden writer and teacher in the Washington, DC area.
 She co-founded the team blog GardenRant in 2006 and continues to post there regularly.
 Locally, she promotes public gardens and gardening at DC Gardens and on Flickr and also edits and contributes to Greenbelt Online, the community website for and about Greenbelt, Maryland.
 Full bio here.
+Or view on LinkedIn.